 - Unused Colors of Canvas command highlights the colors in the palette that are not used in the current canvas.

 - Unused Colors of Document command highlights the colors in the palette that are not used in the current document.

 Editing the Palette

-The color palette panel menu contains a number of commands that can be used to modify the color palette.
+The color palette panel menu contains a number of commands that can be used to manage the color palette.

 - Register Color - Enable or disable the registering of colors into the document palette when another palette is used.
 It has no effect when the document palette is used.
 When enabled, selecting a color from an external palette will automatically add that color to the document palette as a linked process color.
 The color is then applied to the selected objects as a linked color.

-- Set Spot Mode - Set the color type of the selected colors to spot color.
+- Set Spot Mode - Set the type of the selected colors to Spot color.
 Spot colors can be used to create separate printing plates.

-- Set Process Mode - Set the color type of the selected colors to process color.
+- Set Process Mode - Set the type of the selected colors to Process color.
 Process colors are referenced from the palette.
 Changing the color in the palette will change all instances in the document.

-- Set Expanded Mode - Set the color type of the selected colors to expanded color.
+- Set Expanded Mode - Set the type of the selected colors to Expanded color.
 Expanded colors are copied to the selected object when applied.

 - Edit Color - Edit the selected color from the palette.
 The color selector view is opened, where the replacement color can be selected.